Monday: 9:00 AM - 7:30 PM

 balance, the diameter of a woman's pelvis is decreased.
 Chiropractors call this a spinal misalignment, or a 'subluxation'.

 enlarge symmetrically.
 When the pelvis is subluxated, the uterus will torque and reduce the maximum amount of space for the developing baby.
-In some cases, this restricts the baby's movement during pregnancy, and can prevent baby from getting into the best possible position for birth.
+In some cases, this restricts the baby's movement during pregnancy and can prevent the baby from getting into the best possible position for birth.